Classification of Kingdom Animalia for Class 9

 3. Lack of True Organs: Roundworms lack distinct and complex organs like those found in more advanced animals.
 Instead, their internal structures are more simplified.

 4. Pseudo-coelom: Roundworms have a unique body cavity called a pseudo-coelom.
-This fluid-filled cavity provides a space for internal organs to exist and function, albeit in a less organized manner compared to a true coelom.
+This fluid-filled cavity provides a space for internal organs to exist and function, albeit in a less organised manner compared to a true coelom.

 5. Ecological Diversity: Roundworms are incredibly diverse and can be found in a wide range of environments, from soil to aquatic habitats.
 Some species are free-living and contribute to nutrient cycling, while others are parasitic and may cause diseases in humans and animals.